 To stem the redemption of gold, President Franklin D. Roosevelt outlawed private ownership of gold coins, bullion, and certificates in April 1933.
 Americans had to sell their gold to the Fed.

-In 1934, Congress passed the Gold Reserve Act.
-It prohibited the private ownership of gold in the United States.
-It also allowed Roosevelt to raise the price of gold to $35 per ounce.
-This lowered the dollar value, creating healthy inflation.
+A year later, Congress passed the Gold Reserve Act, which allowed Roosevelt to raise the price of gold to $35 per ounce.
+That lowered the dollar value, creating healthy inflation.